 - Call a Point a Smeerp: Acme Crime Bucks.

-- Canon Immigrant: The Chief was created for the game show, but she proved to be so popular that she eventually made it into newer editions of the computer games.
+- Canon Immigrant: Prior to the game show, the Chief was either never seen or was a white male, but Lynne Thigpen's version of the Chief proved to be so popular that she eventually made it into newer editions of the computer games.
 As a result, it also meant the games and game show were no longer separate entities; the cartoon, on the other hand...

 - Carried by the Host: The goofy Greg Lee's chemistry with the straight-faced Chief, along with Rockapella's musical accompaniment.
 Without them, it would've been just another dull edutainment show.